bze-alphateam/docs/docs/getting-started/mainnet.md

 su - bze
 ```

-In order to create a validator, you must have a Beezee wallet and at least 2 VDL that you must self delegate as the validator.
+In order to create a validator, you must have a Beezee wallet and at least 2 BZE that you must self delegate as the validator.

 ### Create Wallet